artificialsolutions/teneo-web-chat/README.md

  * [Upload files](docs/features/upload.md).

 ## NOTES:
 * __There are currently some issues with ASR that have been identified, and these features will not be available in this release.
-They will be reintroduced in the next release V.3.7.9.__
+We will continue to evaluate and consider bringing them back in future updates.__

 * This readme contains high-level information about running Teneo Web Chat.
 For full documentation, please refer to the [Teneo Web Chat Documentation](https://developers.artificial-solutions.com/engine/teneo-web-chat) on the Teneo Developers website.